savushkin-r-d/PLCnext-howto/HowTo build program Hello PLCnext/readme.md

 Open directory `"HowTo build program Hello PLCnext\Hello-PLCnext"` in MS Visual Code.

-Thus you have opened CMake-based project.
-Set auto-suggested configuration and build the application.
+Thus, you have opened CMake-based project.
+Set the auto-suggested configuration and build the application.

 ## Using MS Visual Studio 2019 Community (Windows OS) ##

 Open directory `"HowTo build program Hello PLCnext\Hello-PLCnext"` in MS Visual Studio.

-Thus you have opened CMake-based project.
+Thus, you have opened CMake-based project.
 Set auto-suggested configuration and build the application (press **F7** to start build process).

 ## Using other IDE which support CMake presets ##

 Open directory `"HowTo build program Hello PLCnext\Hello-PLCnext"` in IDE.

-Thus you have opened CMake-based project.
+Thus, you have opened CMake-based project.
 Set auto-suggested configuration and build the application.